-The investment strategy guides investment decisions based on factors such as investment compliance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 What investment strategy does this financial product follow?

 The sustainable investment strategies are based on a strategic asset allocation with special consideration of sustainability aspects.
 Maximum diversification across regions and asset classes is to be achieved through the predominant use of financial instruments that track market-wide benchmark indices.
 The key parameter for managing the portfolio is the share quota specified by the client.